BaselLaserMouse/analysis_machines_config/NOTES.md

 - no need for graphics-drivers PPA
 - use slack .deb package instead of snap (snap version has issues with icon and alt+tab list in xfce)
 - python regular virtual environments will break (python 3.5 to 3.6)
-- check homemade .deb packages, may break too
+- check homemade .deb packages (e.g. using checkinstall), may break too

 ## 20191108 - CUDA 10.0